MeowStlanik/cantonid-vault/README.md

 ## **Why It Matters**

 Canton is onboarding banks, brokers, RWA platforms, custodians, and institutional venues.
+Major institutions such as Goldman Sachs, BNP Paribas, and Broadridge have already piloted Canton-based infrastructure,
+making them natural future issuers and operators in the ecosystem.
 Each of them must run KYC/AML — and today they all rebuild the flow independently.
 This is slow, expensive, and destroys conversion.